Establishment techniques

 - Fodder beet can produce high DM yields, but yields vary With good establishment techniques and management it can produce 30t DM/ha, with typical yields of 18- 24t DM/ha.
 In summer dry situations yields are lower.

-Fodder beet is sown at a very low sowing rate compared to other forage crops, so a fine, firm, moist, and weed free seedbed is essential for optimal germination.
+Fodder beet is sown at a very low sowing rate compared to other forage crops, so a fine, even, weed free seedbed is essential for optimal germination.
 Fodder beet is particularly vulnerable to dry conditions and competition from weeds during establishment.
-A good way to reduce this risk is to use the ‘stale seedbed’ technique whereby the seedbed is prepared 4-6 weeks before sowing.
+You can reduce this risk using the ‘stale' seedbed technique i.e. prepare the seedbed 4-6 weeks before sowing.

-To achieve a stale seedbed, spray out the selected paddock(s) with a mix of glyphosate and a contact insecticide (e.g. Lorsban 50EC), ideally 6 weeks before planting.
-This will give time to implement a double spray programme and retains the soil moisture.
+To achieve a stale seedbed, spray out the selected paddock(s) with appropriate herbicide/s ideally 6 weeks before planting.
+This gives time to implement a double spray programme and retains soil moisture.

-Paddocks are typically ploughed to bury existing plant material and to break up any compaction or sub-soil pans, then surface cultivated to produce a fine, firm seedbed.
-A second non residual weed spray (e.g. glyphosate) can then be applied just prior to sowing, or included in the pre-emergent application just after sowing.
+Paddocks are typically ploughed to bury existing plant material and break up any compaction or sub-soil pans, then surface cultivated to produce a fine, even seedbed.
+A second non residual weed spray (e.g. glyphosate) can then be applied just before sowing, or included in the pre-emergence application just after sowing.

 Sowing date

-This is location and season dependent, but in general October to late November is recommended, once soil temperatures are consistently above 10oC.
-Sowing too early (< 10oC) can result in uneven germination, making spray timings difficult.
-It can also risk vernalisation, where the plants will be triggered to flower prematurely in late summer, known as 'bolting'.
-Later sowing may jeopardize germination rate (due to lack of soil moisture) and shortens the growing season, so reducing yield potential.
+This is location and season dependent, but in general October to late November is recommended, once soil temperatures are consistently above 10ºC.
+Sowing too early (< 10ºC) can result in uneven germination, making spray timings difficult.
+It can also risk vernalisation, causing plants to flower prematurely in late summer, known as 'bolting'.
+Later sowing may jeopardise germination rate (due to lack of soil moisture) and shortens the growing season, reducing yield potential.

 Precision sowing